Former Badgers coach, ex-Bucks general manager John Erickson dies at 92

-John Erickson, who coached the University of Wisconsin men's basketball team from 1959-67 and later served as the first general manager of the Milwaukee Bucks, died Wednesday at age 92.
+John Erickson, who coached the University of Wisconsin men's basketball team from 1959-67 and later served as the first general manager of the Milwaukee Bucks, died Wednesday at age 92 in Tulsa, Oklahoma.

 Erickson spent a season as a UW assistant under Bud Foster before compiling a 110-114 record in nine seasons.
 His 1962 team finished second in the Big Ten, the only time the school finished higher than fourth in conference play from 1950 to 1998.
 His 1962 team upset an Ohio State team that was ranked No. 1 at the time and led by Jerry Lucas and John Havlicek.